SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 | --- | --- | --- | --- |
 | `includeFilterFile` | | `s4hana_findbugs_include_filter.xml` | Bug definition filter file. |

-Please note that the step is called `checkFindbugs` for backwards compatibility, but uses its successor, SpotBugs.
+Please note that the step is called `checkFindbugs` for backwards compatibility, but uses its successor SpotBugs.

 #### checkGatling
 [Gatling](https://gatling.io/) is used as one of the performance tests tool.